©2016 All Rights Reserved.

 Privacy and Terms

 ANSWER: D 2,8-dihydroxyadeninuria (DHA) disease is a rare autosomal recessive disorder caused by complete adenine phosphoribosyltransferase (APRT) deficiency and manifests as recurrent nephrolithiasis.
 2,8-DHA can lead to irreversible renal failure and frequently recurs in the transplants.
-For the blog: Adenine phosphoribosyltransferase (APRT) deficiency is a rare autosomal recessive inherited disorder of purine metabolism.
+Adenine phosphoribosyltransferase (APRT) deficiency is a rare autosomal recessive inherited disorder of purine metabolism.
 APRT catalyzes the formation of adenosine monophosphate from adenine.
 In the absence of APRT activity, adenine is catabolized by xanthine oxidase to 2,8-dihydroxyadenine (DHA), which is excreted in the urine.
-DHA is insoluble in the urine at the physiological range of pH, which may lead to crystalluria....
+DHA is insoluble in the urine at the physiological range of pH, which may lead to crystalluria.
+The disease is...